Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 on one game, now it can have multiple going on at once.
 The GameCenter class keeps games indexed by the players in the game in an array.
 The PlayerLobby was moved into the Application Tier it still behaves the same, managing the players in arrays and moving players in and out of games.
-As the project continues the Application teir will likely grow.
+As the project continues the Application tier will likely grow.

 ![Application UI-Tier Class Structure](ApplClassStructure_S2.png)